Speech Assessment & Therapy

-Our speech-language pathologists provide diagnostic assessment, consultation, and treatment of various speech and/or language issues for all ages.*
+Our speech therapist in Chandigarh provides diagnostic assessment, consultation, and treatment of various speech and/or language issues for all ages.

 During Assessment and Therapy

 A comprehensive case history will be conducted along with assessment in order to get a detailed profile of your child’s communicative strengths and needs.
 Assessment is through observations and testing, using a range of formal and informal assessments, as appropriate.
 It will include observing your child in play and interacting with you; responding to questions and instructions etc.